IBM/MicroscoPy/README.md

 :warning: **This part requires some basic knowledge on electronic circuit design and Arduino.**

-All design and Gerber files of printed circuit board (PCBs) are available in this [folder](/Circuit).
+All design and Gerber files of printed circuit boards (PCBs) are available in this [folder](/Circuit).
 I designed the PCBs using [DesignSpark PCB software](https://www.rs-online.com/designspark/pcb-software).
 The list of all components can be found in the [PDF document](Instructions.pdf) (page #71)

 There is also a separate [instruction manual](/Circuit/CircuitAssembly.pdf) giving more details about the assembly of the circuit boards.